open-simh/.github/docs/simdocs/simh_doc.md

 SIMH can directly read from TAR files.
 TAR files are read directly and presented through the tape interface as tape records of a fixed size.
 The default TAR record size is 10240.
-A specific record size can be specified by using the --B switch on the ATTACH command.
+A specific record size can be specified by using the –B switch on the ATTACH command.
 Since the specified input file is merely presented as fixed sized records to the simulated system reading from a tape, other data could also be presented via this same mechanism.
-For example, if a system was able to read 80 byte card images from a tape drive, a binary input file could be attached with a --B 80 and it would be read 80 bytes at a time.
+For example, if a system was able to read 80 byte card images from a tape drive, a binary input file could be attached with a –B 80 and it would be read 80 bytes at a time.

 SIMH can present the content of local text and binary files on a pseudo tape device.
 This is achieved by using one of ANSI-VMS, ANSI-RT11,